 *NOTE that your arrival must be in Havana on Friday March 11 and your depature from Havana must be on Sunday March 19 (unless you arrange for an additonal land-based excursion, more on that below).
 One night hotel stay on arrival and one prior to deapture from Havana will be required because of flight and ground transportation schedules.
 These hotel stays are not included in the price of the package.
 More information is below.

 Project Focus: This purpose of this trip is to conduct fish surveys to support REEF's Volunteer Fish Survey Project.
 Click here to learn more about participating in fish surveys on a REEF Field Survey Trip!

 Accommodations: There are 12 staterooms onboard the Jardines Avalon II; two suites with a balcony and 10 cabins.
-All cabins except two have twin beds that are able to be converted into one queen bed.
+All cabins except two have twin beds.
 Each stateroom has a private bathroom with shower and individual climate controls.